Sneha Khanwalkar

-Sneha Khanwalkar is an Indian music director who works in Hindi films.
+Sneha Khanwalkar (born 28 April 1983) is an Indian music director who works in Hindi films.
 She is best known for her score for the film, Oye Lucky!
-Lucky Oye!, and also for Gangs of Wasseypur Part 1, Part 2.
-She had been nominated in Best Music Director category at the 58th Filmfare Awards for Gangs of Wasseypur Part 1 & Part 2 (credited as music director of Gangs of Wasseypur).
+Lucky Oye!, and also for Gangs of Wasseypur Part 1 and Part 2.
+She was nominated in Best Music Director category at the 58th Filmfare Awards for Gangs of Wasseypur Part 1 & Part 2 (credited as the music director of Gangs of Wasseypur).
 She is only the second woman to gain a nomination in this category 28 years after Usha Khanna.

 Early life and education

-Born and brought up in Indore, where her mother's family was entrenched in the Gwalior gharana of Hindustani classical music, through which she learned music as a child.
+Khanwalkar was born and brought up in Indore, where her mother's family was entrenched in the Gwalior gharana of Hindustani classical music, through which she learned music as a child.

 During her HSC vacations, she did an animation course and art direction course.
 In 2001, her family moved to Mumbai, with an aim of her joining an engineering college, but instead she started working in animation followed by art direction before deciding on music direction as a career, after rediscovering her childhood passion for music.